fragrussu/bodymritools/manuals/getAdcAkc.md

-This scripts can be called directly from the command line.
+This script can be called directly from the command line.
+Its input parameters are the following:

 ```
 usage: getAdcAkc.py [-h] [--mask <file>] [--noise <file>] [--savg <num>] [--nw <num>] [--pmin <list>] [--pmax <list>] [--ncpu <num>]